Clan Crawford: Legendary origins

-The surname of Crawford comes from the barony of Crawford, adopted around 1125 when Norman knights who came with King David I when he returned to Scotland to assume the throne and instituted Norman feudalism.
+The surname of Crawford comes from the barony of Crawfordjohn, adopted by around 1160.
 The name is taken from the barony of the same name in Lanarkshire.
-The early names of all of the principal Crawford families are all Norman, however some scholars have asserted an Anglo-Danish ancestry.
-There is a tradition that Reginald, who was a son of the Earl of Richmond was one of the Norman knights who were established by David I of Scotland.
+The early names of all of the principal Crawford families are all Norman; however, some scholars have asserted an Anglo-Danish ancestry.
+There is a tradition that Reginald, who was a son of the Earl of Richmond, was one of the Norman knights who were established by David I of Scotland.
 The Crawfords appear in a legendary incident when the king's life was saved from a stag and this led to the foundation of Holyrood Abbey.
 It is said that Sir Gregan Crawford was instrumental in saving his royal master's life.

 Recorded origins

 Sir Reginald Crawford was appointed sheriff of Ayr in 1296.
 His sister married Wallace of Elderslie and was mother of the Scottish patriot William Wallace.
-(If going by the traditional origin of William Wallace as son of Malcolm Wallace of Elderslie).
 The Crawfords rallied to their Wallace cousin during the Wars of Scottish Independence.
 The family of the Crawford sheriff of Ayr produced the main branches of the clan: the Crawfords of Auchinames and the Crawfords of Craufurdland.
 The chiefly line is reckoned to be that of Auchinames in Renfrewshire who received a grant for their lands from Robert the Bruce in 1320.
 After the clan disbanded, the clan split into families.

 15th, 16th and 17th centuries

 Sir William Crawford was knighted by James I of Scotland and fought with the Scots forces in the service of Charles VII of France.
 In 1423 he was wounded at the siege of Creyult in Burgundy.
 John of the Craufurdland branch of the clan was killed at the Battle of Flodden in 1513, as were the Lairds of Auchinames.
 A generation later the Laird of Auchinames was killed at the Battle of Pinkie Cleugh in 1547.
 Thomas Crawford of Jordanhill also fought at the Battle of Pinkie but was captured and later ransomed.
 In 1569 he became a member of the household of Henry Stuart, Lord Darnley when Darnley married Mary, Queen of Scots.
 Crawford denounced both Maitland of Letherington and Sir James Balfour as being conspirators in the murder of Darnley, however he did not sympathise with the deposed queen and in 1570 actually captured Dumbarton Castle from her forces with just one hundred and fifty men.

-In the seventeenth century Craufurdland Castle was much extended by the sixteenth Laird.
+In the seventeenth century, Craufurdland Castle was much extended by the sixteenth Laird.